-Learn more about the Education program’s learning objectives, requirements, and core and elective courses by clicking on the Academic Catalog to the right.
+Learn more about the program’s learning objectives, requirements, core and elective courses by clicking here.

 Education: Learn by Doing at New England College

-Teach at our partner schools.
-There is no better way to learn about teaching then to actually be in a classroom teaching.
+Create and facilitate meaningful learning experiences in conventional and unconventional.
+There is no better way to learn about these opportunities than to actually experience the facilitation process.
 Work alongside professional educators: starting in your first semester and in every semester thereafter.

 Educate your students at every level.
 Spend time with students who are struggling learners.
 See how their needs are met and become versed in the laws and policies that support the education of all students.
 Every student in the Teacher Education program takes all the courses that would lead to a General Special Education K-12 certification.
 We believe you must be prepared to educate all children regardless of their talents or challenges.

 Practical Experiences.
 Immerse yourself in teaching and learning throughout your program.
 You will take courses each semester that require you to actively engage with our partner schools.
 For example, you will observe and interview special education and related professionals, observe teachers in different grades teach math, create learning modules in different content areas, and attend school board meetings.
-Participate in a fifteen hour a week practical experience the semester prior to your final, full-time student teaching experience.
+Participate in practical experiences the semester prior to your final, full-time student teaching experience.

 Career Opportunities in Education